It’s time to set the record straight.

 Let’s use some examples to illustrate how much the timelines can vary:

-Person A got some bad press a few years ago and three negative results are showing up when you search their name online.
+Person A got some bad press a few years ago.
+Because of this, three negative search results show up when you search their name online.
 These unflattering search results are all ranking near the bottom of the first page, and are fairly lengthy articles.

-The length of these articles means that it will be important for Person A to create in-depth and lengthy content to beat this out.
+The length of these offending articles means that it will be important for Person A to create in-depth and lengthy content to overtake the negative results.
 The fact that the domain authority of these sites isn’t super high and no one has linked to these articles means this is one of the main reasons the negative results are on the first page.

-It takes time to create and promote lengthier content, and with three negative results Person A would need to constantly shift focus and juggle what they spend their time on.
+It takes time to create and promote lengthier content, and with three negative results Person A would need to constantly shift focus and juggle where they devote their time.